Edward Gordon Craig: Early life and education

-He met Elena Meo, a violinist, daughter of artist Gaetano Meo, in 1900, and they had three children together: Ellen (1903–1904), Nell (1904–1975),and Edward (1905–1998).
-Craig lived with Elena Meo and their two surviving children on and off, in England and Italy.
-May Craig would not consent to a divorce until 1932, after Craig and Elena Meo had permanently separated.
-Craig fathered other illegitimate children: a daughter with actress Jess Dorynne, Kitty; a daughter with dancer Isadora Duncan, Deirdre Beatrice (1906–1913), who drowned at the age of seven with another of Duncan's children, Patrick Augustus, and their nanny; a son, Davidino Lees (1916–2004), with poet Dorothy Nevile Lees, and a daughter with his secretary/translator Daphne Woodward.

-Craig lived in straitened circumstances in France for much of his life and was interned by German Occupation forces in 1942.
-He died at Vence, France, in 1966, aged 94.
+Unlike his sister, Craig was not fond of their stepfather, from 1877 to 1881, the actor Charles Clavering Wardell, although he was a kind to them.
+The children used the surname Wardell during that time, however, to deflect the stigma of illegitimacy.
+From 1879, Craig spent much of his childhood backstage at the Lyceum Theatre, where his mother was the leading lady to Henry Irving from 1878.
+Irving was fond of Terry's children, and in 1930 Craig wrote a book-length tribute to Irving.
+He attended Bradfield College in Berkshire from May 1886 to July 1887 He later attended Heidelberg University but was also expelled there.

 Career

 Craig asserted that the director was "the true artist of the theatre" and, controversially, suggested viewing actors as no more important than marionettes.
 He designed and built elaborately symbolic sets; for instance, a set composed of his patented movable screens for the Moscow Art Theatre production of Hamlet.
 He was also the editor and chief writer for the first international theatre magazine, The Mask.

-He worked as an actor in the company of Sir Henry Irving, but became more interested in art, learning to carve wood under the tutelage of James Pryde and William Nicholson.
+He worked as an actor in the company of Henry Irving from 1889, making his stage debut as Arthur de St. Valery in The Dead Heart at the Lyceum Theatre on 28 September 1889 (his real mother played his character's mother).
+He subsequently played Romeo, Macbeth and Hamlet with other companies, but comparing himself with Irving, he candidly admitted that he was not destined to be a great actor.
+He became more interested in art, learning to carve wood under the tutelage of James Pryde and William Nicholson.
 His acting career ended in 1897, when he went into theatrical design.

-Craig's first productions, Purcell's Dido and Aeneas, Handel's Acis and Galatea (both inspired and conducted by his lifelong friend Martin Shaw, who founded the Purcell Operatic Society with him to produce them), and Ibsen's The Vikings at Helgeland, were produced in London.
+Craig's first productions as a scenic designer were, Purcell's Dido and Aeneas, Handel's Acis and Galatea (both inspired and conducted by his lifelong friend Martin Shaw, who founded the Purcell Operatic Society with him to produce them), and Ibsen's The Vikings at Helgeland, were produced in London.
 The production of Dido and Aeneas was a considerable success and highly influential in reviving interest in the music of Purcell, then so little known that three copies of The Times review were delivered to the theatre: one addressed to Mr Shaw, one to Mr Craig, and one to Mr Purcell.
 Craig concentrated on keeping his designs simple, so as to set-off the movements of the actors and of light, and introduced the idea of a "unified stage picture" that covered all the elements of design.